Your GA4 Data Disappears After 14 Months. Here's What Google Won't Tell You.

 What is the maximum data retention period in GA4?

-14 months for free properties.
-GA4 360 (enterprise) offers 26, 38, or 50 months at $50,000-$150,000+/year.
-Standard reports are not affected by these limits on any tier.
+14 months on free properties.
+GA4 360, the enterprise tier, buys you 26, 38, or 50 months for $50,000-$150,000+ a year.
+None of these limits touch standard reports, on any tier.

 How long does GA4 keep age, gender, and interest data?